EthanHofton/pdif/README.md

  - `-p, --page <number>`: The page number to diff.
 Negative for all, zero for metadata.
  - `-n, --no-color`: Do not use terminal escape code in the output.
  - `-c, --context <number>`: The number of context lines to include before and after for each diff chunk.
+ - `-i, --ignore-repeated`: ignore repeated state changes.

 The `[extract_options]` are as follows:

  - `-g, --granularity <letter|word|sentence>`: The granularity of the extracted document.
  - `-p, --page <number>`: The page number to diff.
 Negative for all, zero for metadata.
  - `-o, --output <file>`: The file to output the result to.
-If not specified, the result will be output to the console
+If not specified, the result will be output to the console.
  - `-s, --spacing <value>`: The spacing between the elements in the output.
  - `-n, --no-color`: Do not use terminal escape code in the output.
+ - `-i, --ignore-repeated`: ignore repeated state changes.
+ - `-w, --word-count`: output only the word count of the PDF.